5abeel/ipu-automation/README.md

-# IPU Automation Suite
+# Ansible IPU Automation Suite

-This repository automates the provisioning, deployment, and image management for Intel IPU-based lab infrastructures across multiple nodes.
+This automates the provisioning, deployment, and image management for Intel IPU-based lab infrastructures across multiple nodes.
 It offers scripted and Ansible-based workflows for multi-hop, chained SSH environments often found in labs.

 ## What does this do?